IN/FIDELITY

 Translator’s Note

-To translate this poem is to confront the very question of fidelity: what must one be faithful to—the semantic content, the cultural references, or sheer sound?
+To translate this poem is to confront the question of fidelity: what must one be faithful to—the semantic content, the cultural references, or sheer sound?

 A literal rendering would often betray the poem’s spirit.
-Take, for instance, “перколясали бели лястовици”—literally, “deranged white swallows.”
-The white swallow is a layered symbol in Bulgarian: rare good fortune, the promise of healing in a classic short story by Yordan Yovkov.
+Take, for instance, the line “перколясали бели лястовици”—literally, “deranged white swallows.”
+The white swallow is a layered symbol in Bulgarian: rare good fortune and the promise of healing in a classic short story by Yordan Yovkov.
 The phrase is heavy with cultural resonance.
 But alongside this weight, the Bulgarian carries the lilting repetition of л, с, and и sounds.
 My version—“certifiably frenzied finches”—abandons the cultural resonance in order to achieve a fluttering sound pattern in English.

 One of the most playful phrases in the poem is “нагли баби яги с нацупени дупета”—literally, “brazen Baba Yagas with pouting little bottoms.”
 The doubled syllables give the line a comic rhythm, as if the sound itself mocks the image.
-I rendered this as “grim grannies with grumpy bums,” an infidelity that drops the culture-specific Baba Yaga but eachos the original’s alliterative bounce.
+I rendered this as “grim grannies with grumpy bums,” an infidelity that drops the culture-specific Baba Yaga but echoes the original’s alliterative bounce.

 surreal surprises